viktor-platform/leaflet-and-web-map-service/README.md

-# WMS in Viktor
+# Leaflet and WMS in Viktor
-This sample app demonstrates how to add WMS-layers to a VIKTOR app.
+This sample app demonstrates how to add Leaflet and WMS-layers to a VIKTOR app.

 The goal of this app is to demonstrate how to add a WMS-layer to a map.
 This app was developed using the open-source libraries `Leaflet`, `Folium` and `OWSLib`.
 Leaflet is a powerful open-source JavaScript library to create